-In conclusion: Given the amount of data being generated almost every minute today, if more ways of automating the data wrangling process are not found soon, there is a very high probability that much of the data the world produces shall continue to just sit idle, and not deliver any value to the enterprise at all.
+In conclusion: With the amount of data we generate almost every minute today, if more ways of automating the data wrangling process do not evolve soon, there is a very high probability that much of the data the world produces shall continue to just sit idle, and not deliver any value to the enterprise at all.

 Build sentiment analysis models with Oyster